 How Do Real Estate Agents Get Paid?

-Real estate agents are paid on commission and, according to Indeed, the average salary of a real estate agent is $95,624.
+Real estate agents are paid on commission.
+A commission is a small percentage of the earnings made from selling a home.
+The average income real estate agents in California is $95,624.

-A real estate agent’s yearly salary will depend on several factors, including the overall number of sales they complete, commissions on those sales, and the percentage of that commission that they pay a sponsoring broker.
+A real estate agent’s yearly earnings will depend on several factors, including the overall number of sales they complete, commissions on those sales, and the percentage of that commission that they pay their broker.

 How Much is the Real Estate Agent’s Commission?